-Code 1 & 2 Early Distribution
+• Code 1 & 2 Early Distribution

-This distribution is taxable for PA purposes, unless: (1) your pension or retirement plan was an eligible plan for PA tax purposes; and (2) you retired after meeting the age conditions of the plan or years of service conditions of the plan.
-If your plan was not an eligible plan, or if you have not attained the age or years of service required under the plan to retire, you must determine the PA-taxable amount of your distribution.
+This distribution is taxable for PA purposes, unless: (1) your pension or retirement plan was an eligible employer-sponsored retirement plan for PA tax purposes; and (2) you retired after meeting the age conditions of the plan or years of service conditions of the plan.
+If your plan was not an eligible employer-sponsored retirement plan, or if you have not attained the age or years of service required under the plan to retire, you must determine the PA-taxable amount of your distribution.
 You must use the cost recovery method to determine this amount.
 See Page 9 for additional information.

-IMPORTANT: If you are not sure whether your plan was an eligible retirement plan under PA tax law, ask your plan administrator.
+IMPORTANT: If you are not sure whether your plan was an eligible employer-sponsored retirement plan under PA tax law, ask your plan administrator.